It was only when my uncle died due to complications from diabetes that I realized how serious diabetes is. Are you at risk? Find out now.

 Bulbinella Frutescens, also known as Bulbinella and African Bulbine, could also prove useful in the future.
 There's still a lot of research to be done, but it looks promising.

-Using a Glucometer
+How to Use a Glucometer

 Monitoring your Condition